How to Fix WiFi Not Connecting on Your Samsung TV?

 What Prevents Samsung Televisions from Connecting to WiFi?

 • MAC Address Block: Each device connects to a WiFi router using a unique MAC address.
-Should this address be blocked—either by the user or the ISP—the TV will no longer connect to the WiFi router until the block is lifted.
+Should this address be blocked—either by the user or the ISP—the TV will no longer connect to the WiFi network until the block is lifted.

 2. Instead of using the remote, unplug the power cable directly from the wall socket.